VOLUNTEERISM AND SERVICE

 Over 20% of the U.S. water supply originates on Forest Service land.
 National Forests are the single most important source of water in the U.S., providing over 6 million Americans with drinking water.

-The State and Private Forestry (SPF) Deputy Area is the federal leader in providing technical and financial assistance to state forestry organizations and private landowners, and oversees firefighting and prevention activities.
+The State and Private Forestry (SPF) Program Area is the federal leader in providing technical and financial assistance to state forestry organizations and private landowners, and oversees firefighting and prevention activities.

-The Research and Development (R&D) Deputy Area is internationally recognized for cultivating natural resource knowledge management and learning.
+The Research and Development (R&D) Program Area is internationally recognized for cultivating natural resource knowledge management and learning.

 “Caring for the Land and Serving People”

 There are a wide variety of volunteering and service opportunities that can

 meet your talents and interests or can help you to learn new skills.